craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Inventory Management.md

 # Preamble
 In the world of RHoD, finding a way to take home your newfound wealth may be just as much of a problem as fighting off it's previous owners.
+Any and all items, especially your [[Equipment]], must be stored with you if you wish to access them late

 ## Slot Management
 Items are always stored or held in Inventory Slots.
 Items and Inventory Slots separated into four descending size categories based on weight; Large (>75lb), Medium (~10-5lb), Small (~5-1lbs), and Tiny (>1lb).
 Only one item or stack of items may be stored in a single Inventory Slot at a time.